DTMInfoSec/ArcEnabledServersGroupPolicy/README.md

     - *DomainFQDN* is the fully qualified domain name of the domain

-    - *ReportServerFQDN* is the Fully Qualified Domain Name of the host where the network share resides.
+    - *ArcShareServerFQDN* is the Fully Qualified Domain Name of the host where the network share holding the agent MSI resides.

-    - *ArcRemoteShare* is the name of the network share you've created
+    - *ArcRemoteShare* is the name of the network share you've created, defaults to "AzureArcOnboard"

     - *ServicePrincipalSecret* is the secret from the Service Principal created previously.